andrewmoles2/training-resources/README.md

 *  Makeover Monday - https://www.makeovermonday.co.uk/data/ - like TidyTuesday, data posted each week
 *  fivethirtyeight - https://data.fivethirtyeight.com/
 *  Office of National Statistics - https://www.ons.gov.uk/ - loads of datasets such as the [cencus](https://www.ons.gov.uk/search?topics=9731,6646,3845,9497,4262,4128,7755,4994,6885,9724,7367&filter=datasets)
+*  [Clio Infra dataset repository](https://clio-infra.eu/index.html#datasets).
+Clio Infra has set up a number of interconnected databases containing worldwide data on social, economic, and institutional indicators for the past five centuries, with special attention to the past 200 years.
+Look at the datasets on [height](https://clio-infra.eu/Indicators/Height.html) as an example; the academic data can be found [here](https://uni-tuebingen.de/en/fakultaeten/wirtschafts-und-sozialwissenschaftliche-fakultaet/faecher/fachbereich-wirtschaftswissenschaft/wirtschaftswissenschaft/lehrstuehle/volkswirtschaftslehre/wirtschaftsgeschichte/forschung/data-hub-height/).

 **Other cool datasets:**